Why is My Electric Power Bill So High?

 A true-up bill is not typically anything to be concerned with, but because of the aforementioned circumstances, the reconciliations pushed bills beyond what is typical.

 Here’s an example of a bill history of a Massapequa family where both heads of household began working remotely starting in March.
 You can see that they had their true-up bill in October after a few estimated months.
 This October, their bill was nearly three times what it was last year, and increased 110% from the month before.
 Without digging into the reason, these homeowners could have easily assumed something was wrong!

-PSEG plans to complete the program roll out 6-8 months ahead of schedule, and get 95% of customers onto smart meters by next September.
+PSEG plans to complete the program roll out 6-8 months ahead of schedule, and get 95% of customers onto smart meters by September 2021.
 If you have a smart meter, you can request 15-minute interval data from PSEG to learn what times of day and what days of the week you’re using the most energy and get cues on how to curtail those energy loads.

 Savvy customers can save a few hundred dollars per year by actively managing their electric bills.
-For decades, our region has been used to one set rates – that is, you pay the same amount per unit of energy whether used at 6pm in the summer or 3am in the winter time, even though the utility company has a big swing in electricity costs during those times.
+PSEG LI customers and Con Ed customers are generally charged one flat rate, paying the same amount for energy whether it’s consumed at 6:00 pm in the summer or at 3:00 am in the winter, even though the PSEG LI and Con Ed a big swing in electricity costs during those times.
 Other regions and even other parts of the world have incentivized energy use at cheaper times of the day.

 With TOU, you can do things like program your dishwasher to run overnight, or do laundry during weekday mornings, when the grid is less strained and pay less for electricity.
 Instead of shifting loads, you could even shed loads altogether during peak times by using a clothesline in the summer to save energy when the sun is ready to do the work for you!